cjdjpj/weedomics/exploratory_analysis.md

 <img src="figures/linreg_clusters.png" alt="linreg_clusters" width="700px"/>

-While the middle cluster is still positively, the upper cluster is no longer significantly correlated in either direction.
+While the middle cluster is still positively correlated, the upper cluster is no longer significantly correlated in either direction.
+This could indicate something evolutionary interesting such as selection for the same traits reducing genetic differentiation between distant populations or barriers to dispersal increasing genetic differentiation between nearby populations.
 In order to know why these clusters exist, we need to first identify which pools are represented in each cluster.

-Each pool appears 167 times in the data set, since each pool has a pair with each other pair.
+Each pool appears 167 times in the data set, since each pool has one matching with each other pool.
 We can count the frequency of each pool's appearance in each cluster.
-For each pool, our null comparative for how often we would expect it to appear can simply be the number of points in each cluster divided by the total number of points ($\frac{167*(167-1)}{2} = 13861$).
+For each pool, our null expectation for how often we would expect it to appear can simply be the proportion of the total number of points in each cluster.
 This will be indicated by a red line.
 > visualize using `plot_fst_vs_dist_clusters_freq.py`

 <img src="figures/clusters.png" alt="clusters" width="800px"/>

-From this, we can clearly see that the clusters are caused by only a couple of pools.
+From this, we can clearly see that our clusters are caused by only a couple of pools.
 They are: ACC115 in the middle cluster, and GLYPH-UoA-616.1-21 and GLYPH-UoA-632.1-21 in the upper cluster.

 # 4. Comparative mapping of outlier pools